The term "leather" is broad and used to describe many different types of leather, some of which aren’t genuine leather at all.

 Bonded leather is a man-made material that is a mix of genuine leather scraps and faux leather like polyurethane.
 It is often called "faux leather" and contains very little real leather, which means it cannot absorb a leather conditioner.
 Bonded leather is known to break, crack and peel over time, and it not high-quality or long-lasting.
 It is a very inexpensive form of leather, however, and is often used to make affordable furniture.

-What is the difference in the leather grades?
+What is the difference in leather types?

-The major differences in the leather grades come down to how they are treated from the animal hide, price, quality and longevity.
+The major differences in the five leather types come down to how they are treated from the animal hide, price, quality and longevity.
 Full-grain leather is going to cost the most but will last the longest;items made with full-grain leather can often be passed down from generation to generation.
 Following that, top-grain is the highest quality.

-More to Know About Types of Leather
+More to Know About The 5 Types of Leather

 What are the five grades of leather?